Washington Slagbaai National Park was established in 1969.

 Entry Fee to Washington Slagbaai National Park

-The entry fee to the park is $45.00 per person.
-If the STINAPA dive tag has already been purchased, then showing the tag and white receipt at the gate will provide free entrance into the park.
+The entry fee to the park is $40.00 per person, which is the nature fee that is also required if you enjoy any water activities.
 Overnight stays in the old plantation house at Boca Slagbaai can be enjoyed, but with a prior reservation.

 Management of Washington Slagbaai National Park